kiboschool/course-pm-and-design/src/lessons/product-requirements/build-measure-learn.md

 ![image](https://user-images.githubusercontent.com/1774663/210020049-d4bf0208-eace-4fc1-aa35-2575522fa1f4.png)

 When we think of successful products like Google Search, Facebook or Spotify, it's easy to forget their modest beginnings.
 The first version of Facebook, then called "The facebook" launched in 2004 and was restricted to students at Harvard.
 Its only feature was a profile page and the ability to friend someone.
-Many of the features we now associated with social networking, from photo sharing to News Feed or status updates, only came many years after the original launch.
+Many of the features we now associate with social networking, from photo sharing to News Feed or status updates, only came many years after the original launch.

 **Figuring out what should go in the first version of a product can be daunting.**